Time is running out to top up your UK State Pension

 Let’s look at the other end of the scale.

-The government’s extension means you can plug up to 16 years of gaps.
+The government’s extension means you can plug gaps all the back to April 2006.
 If you have 19 years of NICs, you could increase that to 35 years and receive the full State Pension at the cost of £13,135.

 While that may seem like a large amount, it could net you a substantial return.

-These numbers are based on the current rates and do not factor in the increase to the State Pension scheduled for 10 April 2023 and future increases.
+These numbers are based on the current rates and do not factor in future increases.
 The State Pension receives annual increases in line with or above inflation thanks to the Triple Lock.

 Ultimately, whether or not you should plug gaps in your NI record will depend on your circumstances.
 If you are unsure what the right move is for you, speak to a professional who can help you make a more informed decision.